 You're young.
 You're healthy.
 You might think the flu shot isn't for you.

 Everyone should get a flu shot.
 Some strains are very serious.
-Even if you have a strong immune system, getting vaccinated helps protect those who don't, says Dr. Taylor.
+Even if you have a strong immune system, getting vaccinated helps protect those who don't, says Dr. Cunningham.